-If you are looking to up your crafting game, let me introduce you to the xTool M1 Hybrid Laser/Blade Cutter!
-Think a Cricut on steroids with a laser!
+If you are looking to up your crafting game, let me introduce you to the xTool M1 Hybrid Laser and Blade Cutter!
+This new desktop hybrid laser is going to be your new best friend.
+Think of a Cricut on steroids with a laser!
 Fun, right?
 This machine can cut, engrave and score and it can handle materials from iron-on vinyl to leather to wood to slate coasters!
 Awesome, right?

-Come check out the new possibilities with the xTool M1 Hybrid Laser/Blade Cutter!
+Come check out the new possibilities and follow this guide to getting started with the xTool M1 Hybrid Laser/Blade Cutter!

 xTool sent me this machine, however, all opinions and thoughts are 100% my own!
 You can read my full disclosure here.

 This post may contain Amazon Associate and other affiliate links.

 As an Amazon affiliate, I earn a small commission from these links at no additional cost to you.

 Getting Started with an XTool M1 Hybrid Laser and Blade Cutter